-Brittle nails that crack, split and bleed are at best an inconvenience and at worst can be painful and can affect self-esteem.
+Brittle nails that crack, split, and bleed are at best an inconvenience and at worst can be painful and can affect self-esteem.
 Nail problems are a common concern for people, especially women.
-In fact, up to 50% of people have brittle nails.(1)
+Research shows that up to 50% of people have brittle nails.1

 A range of nutrients are often prescribed for nail health, and many formulas have been developed to improve nail health, usually in combination with ingredients purported to aid the strength and vitality of the skin and hair.
 So, are these supplements and formulas effective?